-The Postmaster Termination Decision Review Policy (Postmaster Support Policy) can be found in the Postmaster Support Policies on The Hub <https://poluk.sharepoint.com/sites/thehub/SitePages/Postmaster-Policies.aspx>
+6 The Postmaster Termination Decision Review Policy (Postmaster Support Policy) can be found in the Postmaster Support Policies on The Hub <https://poluk.sharepoint.com/sites/thehub/SitePages/Postmaster-Policies.aspx>

-The Postmaster Contract Performance policy sets out the required steps as to how potential contractual issues across the network should be dealt with, providing a solid framework to ensure that the contractual relationship with postmasters is managed consistently.
-The relevant stakeholders are provided with training on the Postmaster Contract Performance policy annually.
-Head of Contract Management & Deployment Annually Policy non-adherence Non adherence to the Policy could result in legal and regulatory risk as well as reputational damage to Post Office and the relationship with postmasters.
-All members of the Contracts Team, the wider Retail Operations Team and any teams who may be involved in the decisions being taken will be provided with training on this Policy.
-The Head of Contract Management &amp; Deployment is accountable for ensuring that they and their team adhere to the Policy, as it applies to their area.
+Policy non-adherence Non adherence to the Policy could result in legal and regulatory risk as well as reputational damage to Post Office and the relationship with postmasters.
+All members of the Contracts Team, the wider Franchise Partnering Team and any teams who may be involved in the decisions being taken will be provided with training on this Policy.
+The Head of Contract Management & Deployment is accountable for ensuring that they and their team adhere to the Policy, as it applies to their area.
 The Policy should be reviewed, and if necessary updated.
-Head of Contract Management &amp; Deployment Head of Contract Management &amp; Deployment Once approved and annually thereafter (or sooner in the event of material changes to the Policy) Daily As required (but reviewed at least annually)
+Head of Contract Management & Deployment Once approved and annually thereafter (or sooner in the event of material changes to the Policy) Daily ---------------------- --- --- --- --

-4 Procedure
+4. Procedure

-4.1 Termination rights
+4.1.
+Termination rights